 Tooth extraction is considered the treatment of last resort in the event of damage or infection but is often a necessary component of maintaining your dental health in certain circumstances.
 Corbin Dental offers tooth extractions in our Bayside, Jackson Heights and Oyster Bay, NY dental offices.
 Dr. Richard and Dr. Bruce Corbin may recommend a tooth extraction for a range of reasons as part of a general dental treatment plan, to maintain or restore the health and function of your smile.

-Common reasons for tooth extraction:
+What are other reasons for tooth extraction?

 - Advanced, significant decay or infection